cfpb/consumerfinance.gov/README.md

 ### 1. Git operations

-From this tab you can do git operations, such as checking out our different branches:
+From this tab you can do Git operations, such as checking out our different branches:

 ```bash